 Exposure to the methods and techniques of commercial baking.
 The student will gain an overview of the many baked products and their application in the food service industry.
-First semester, three hours.
+First semester, three credits.

-TCA 116-Foodservice Sanitation and Nutrition.
+TCA 116-Food Service Sanitation & Nutrition.
 The study of balanced menus presented to restaurant customers.
 The student will become knowledgeable in the essential nutrients that enrich the human body.
 Areas of study include proper portioning, calculation of meal nutrition, and healthy food selection for professional menus.
-Second semester, three hours.
+Second semester, three credits.
 Excludes: FN 260.